Cleaning Car Parts: An Important Part of Every Repair

 Think about this: That brand new part you just took out of the box to install was as clean as possible, right?
 If you’d opened up the box and found a dirty part, would you have put it in your car?
 Or would you have taken it back to the store and asked for a replacement?
 It’s the same concept when it comes to cleaning the parts that are already on your car.

 Cleaning car parts keeps them in like-new condition as long as possible.
 If you’ve got them off the vehicle to do some work, it’s worth a soak and scrub before putting them back on.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on cleaning car parts, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.